Analyze the Competition to Craft a Formidable Content Marketing Strategy

-Competitive analysis should be recorded in the form of a matrix that contains information on the competition and makes possible a direct comparison to one’s own firm.
-Thoroughly research each market segment and gather data from trade publications, magazines, clients and alliances.
-The information must be evaluated and illustrated so that it can be used as a firm resource.
+Competitive analysis should be recorded in the form of a matrix that contains Competitive analysis should be recorded in the form of a matrix that contains information on the competition and makes possible a direct comparison to one’s firm.
+Thoroughly research each market segment and gather data from trade publications, magazines, clients, and alliances.
+The information must be evaluated and illustrated as a firm resource.
 A firm’s market leader should also be a resource for all analyses, particularly when evaluating the competition.

-Once the client profiles and competitive matrix become reliable resources for marketing and business development, it is time to dig a little deeper by evaluating the competition’s content.
+Once the client profiles and competitive matrix become reliable marketing and business development resources, it is time to dig deeper by evaluating the competition’s content.
 If a firm is looking to apply inbound marketing strategies, it is important to determine how to outperform competitors with scintillating content.

-Taking the time to look at competition’s content with a magnifying glass is a time investment.
-With a close look, a more precise content marketing strategy can be devised to compete and eventually overtake competitors online.
-With the competitive matrix in hand, it is time to begin an evaluation of the competition’s content.
+Taking the time to look at the competition’s content with a magnifying glass is a time investment.
+With a closer look, a more precise content marketing strategy can be devised to compete and eventually overtake online competitors.
+With the competitive matrix, evaluating the competition’s content is time.

 Locate the competition’s available content.
 Analyzing the competition’s content begins by visiting the competitor’s website.
-Once you’ve arrived to the website, it is time to browse and click through the navigation and sub-navigations.
-Make a notation of where content is located.
-Some areas where you may encounter content assets include: blog posts, whitepapers, ebooks, videos, webinars, podcasts, slide decks, visual content, press releases, press kits, case studies, data sheets.
+Once you’ve arrived at the website, it is time to browse and click through the navigation and sub-navigations.
+Make a notation of where the content is located.
+Some areas where you may encounter content assets include blog posts, whitepapers, ebooks, videos, webinars, podcasts, slide decks, visual content, press releases, press kits, case studies, and datasheets.
 Look at these assets and make a note of the URLs where you find these assets.

 Inspect the content.

 Take a look at the volume of content by type.
-In other words, quantify the amount of blog posts.
-Does the competition publish case studies, ebooks or whitepapers?
-Once the competition’s volume of content assets are discovered, it easy to understand what is needed to build a formidable collection of content assets that would require a robust content creation team to overtake.
+In other words, quantify the number of blog posts.
+Does the competition publish case studies, ebooks, or whitepapers?
+Once the competition’s volume of content assets is discovered, it is easy to understand what is needed to build a formidable collection of content assets that would require a strong content creation team to overtake.

 Determine the frequency of publishing content by type.
 Are the blog posts frequent?
 How often do the blog posts incorporate an ebook or content asset?
-While a date may not be provided on all the content, it is a good practice to understand the publishing frequency by content asset type to determine the competitor's level of activity.
+While a date may not be provided on all the content, it is a good practice to understand the publishing frequency by content asset type to determine the competitor's activity level.

 Determine the range of topics.
-Once a competitor’s topic range is discovered, it is easy to list the range of topics that have not been discussed or capitalized on.
+Once a competitor’s topic range is discovered, it is easy to list topics that have not been discussed or capitalized.
 In effect, develop a content strategy to cover a series of topics to gain an infallible strategic position by hitting on the topics the competition has neglected.

 Assess the overall quality of the content.
 Once you located the content and developed an understanding of the volume, range and frequency of the topics discussed, it is time to determine the overall quality of the content.
 The following are a few questions that will help determine the quality of the content asset: